Bransford

-Bransford is a village and civil parish in the Malvern Hills district of the county of Worcestershire, England.
-It is situated close to the River Teme and the village of Leigh.
-It is on the primary route between Worcester and Hereford, the A4103 that runs through the centre of the village.
-According to the 2011 census, Bransford has a population of 389.
-The parish shares its parish council with Leigh.
+Bransford is a village and civil parish in the Malvern Hills district of Worcestershire, England.
+It lies 3 miles west of Worcester and 4 miles north of Malvern.
+The village is on the A4103, the main road linking Worcester and Hereford.
+The River Teme forms the northern boundary of the parish.
+Bransford shares a grouped parish council with the neighbouring parish of Leigh.